 What You Should Know About the Golden Dawn, by Israel Regardie, forward by Christopher S. Hyatt

 New Falcon Publications, 1561840645, 233 pp. (incl. appendix), 1936, 2006

-Seventy years later, Francis Israel Regardie‘s works remain today a principal source of information regarding the Hermetic Order of the Golden Dawn.
-He believed that the Golden Dawn was “the sole depository of magical knowledge” and “the only Occult Order of any real worth”.
+More than 70 years on, Israel Regardie‘s works remain a principal source of information regarding the Hermetic Order of the Golden Dawn.
+He believed that the Golden Dawn was “the sole depository of magical knowledge” and “the only Occult Order of any real worth.”
 While this may seem slightly exaggerated, it certainly was at the forefront of the scene at the time.

-While he may have believed in the order’s practical and mystical methods, he no longer believed the Golden Dawn was the ideal medium to transmit this knowledge.
-As others (primarily Crowley) had already disclosed some of it, he thought it prudent to reveal all its teachings to the public to ensure its preservation.
+While Regardie may have believed in the order’s practical and mystical methods, he no longer believed the Golden Dawn was the ideal medium to transmit this knowledge.
+As others (primarily Aleister Crowley) had already disclosed some of it, he thought it prudent to reveal all its teachings to the public to ensure its preservation.
 Continue reading